HariKube/serverless-kube-watch-trigger/README.md

 ### 📌 Overview

-An `(OpenFaaS|HTTP)Trigger` watches a target Kubernetes resource (e.g., `Deployment` or any other Custom Resources), filters events, and sends HTTP requests when matching events happen.
+An `HTTPTrigger` watches a target Kubernetes resource (e.g., `Deployment` or any other Custom Resources), filters events, and sends HTTP requests when matching events happen.

 Each trigger consists of: